srajma/drafts/Articles/features/hinduism/philosophy.md

 - the _Nyāya Sūtras_, canonized c.
 320 BC or 180 BC.
 - the _Vaiśeṣika Sūtra_, c.
 180 BC.
-- the _Sāṁkhya Kārikā_ of Īśvara Kṛṣṇa c.
+- the _Sāṁkhya Kārikā_ of Īśvara Kr̥ṣṇa c.
 350 (earlier works are lost).
 - The _Yoga Sūtras_ of Patañjali c.
 180 BC, and the _Yoga-Yājñavalkya_, shortly thereafter
 - the _Mīmāṁsā Sūtra_ of Jaimini, c.
 320 BC or 180 BC.
 - the _Brahma (or Vedānta) Sūtras_ of Bādarāyaṇa, c.
 180 BC.